Leading Edge: High School Students

 Scholarships are available and past leadership experience is not a requirement.
 Please apply regardless of your leadership experience or financial situation.

-You can only access the application once, please be prepared to complete the application once you begin.
+Incomplete applications can not be saved and returned to later, so please be prepared to complete the application once you begin.
 Below are the more specific questions you will be ask that you should be prepared to answer before starting the application.

 Parent/Guardian contact information